poojaleo/inventory-manager/README.md

 # Shopify Inventory Manager Design Document

 # Inventory Manager
-Inventory is an effective way to manage all your inventory and shipping.
+Inventory Manager is an effective way to manage all your inventory and shipping.
 It helps to keep track of all the active and inactive products.
-It also helps to create shipment orders and keep track of all shipments at one place.
+Users can create new shipment orders and keep track of all the shipments at one place.

 ### Live Project Preview: